Tucked into the southern terminus of the Green Mountains of Vermont, Wilmington is a tiny village of just over 2,000 people.

 Wilmington has good hiking too!
 There are mountain trails and lake trails.
 Meanders and treks.
 Here are our favorite hiking trails in Wilmington, VT.

-Valley Trail – This is one of my favorite new trail systems, but I haven’t explored it all.
+Valley Trail: This is one of my favorite new trail systems, but I haven’t explored it all.
 The trail connects Mt.
 Snow and West Dover with Wilmington.
-Occasionally it follows along the road, but you’ll also be exploring woods, meadows, wetlands, streams, and ponds.
+Occasionally it follows along the road, but you’ll also explore woods, meadows, wetlands, streams, and ponds.
 Download the map above and start exploring.
 Our favorite trails so far are in the Sherwood Forest area.

 There are even more trails that I haven’t explored yet.
 Here are some more great ideas for day hiking in Wilmington, Vermont.